Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 Top cities: San Jose, Guanacaste

 Costa Rica is a mix of modern cities and rural areas.
-There is plenty to do between the Pacific coastline and the rainforest.
-The Central Valley and the coast are popular spots for retirees due to the warm weather and access to healthcare.
+There is plenty to do between the Pacific coastline and the natural beauty of the rainforest.

-Costa Rica has an excellent healthcare system.
 There are a government-run system and a private system, and costs remain low for doctor appointments and prescription drugs.

 Overall, the cost of living is 30% lower than in the US.
-Costa Rica has a moderate safety index of 44, but this index goes up to 55 in cities like San Jose.
+Costa Rica has a moderate safety index of 44, but this index goes up to 55 in major cities like San Jose.

 Cons